Kelowna Condo Market 2026: Average Prices, Trends & Forecast

 My honest take:

 If you're buying, this is the best market we've had since before the pandemic.
 You can breathe, do your homework, and negotiate.
-If you're selling, sure—it's not as easy as 2021 when listings sold themselves.
-But it's not a disaster either.
+Inventory at 3.2 months means you have real options without the desperation of a fire sale.
+If you're selling, it's not as easy as 2021 when listings sold themselves.
+But well-priced condos in good buildings still move in under 30 days.
+The ones sitting for 60+ days are overpriced or in buildings with deferred maintenance.
 Price it right, stage it properly, and you'll still get offers.
-Just don't overprice and expect miracles.
+The market rewards honesty now, not hype.

 Kelowna Housing Market Forecast: What's Next?